If you see this after your page is loaded completely, leafletJS files are missing.

 Changes of sea level

 Karst processes mostly are ongoing above sea level – if there is a layer of carbonate rock and enough rain, caves and sinkholes and sinkholes are formed by underground streams.

 In the past major areas of Earth were taken by glaciers and the sea level was lower than now.
 Some 20 thousand years ago the sea was even more than 100 meters below the current level.

-Numerous areas around the world were dry where today is the sea.
+Numerous areas around the world were dry whereas today is the sea.
 In some of these areas took place intense karst processes forming also deep and impressive sinkholes.
 Now such sinkholes are covered with seawater, forming exciting natural attractions – blue holes.
 Some of the most impressive are Great Blue Hole (Belize, Belize District), Dragon Hole (South China Sea, Paracel Islands) and Dean’s Blue Hole (Bahamas, Long Island).

 Some types of sinkholes